MichaelThessel/pwx/README.md

 About
 =====

-Pwx allows you to set up your own password exchange service to share passwords via a temporary link.
+PWX allows you to set up your own password exchange service to share passwords via a temporary link.

 For more information please check out my [blog](http://michaelthessel.com/tag/pwx/)